Clean, Format & Validate Any Address in Excel (With 1 Click)

 You do not need to supply a perfect, full address.
 The template accepts building names, landmarks, postal codes, plain city names, or raw GPS coordinates.
 Feed it whatever you have and the tool will try to expand and standardize it.
 (Yes, it even handles that mysterious entry that says just “Main St”.)

-Tolerant of typos and variations
+Tolerant of Typos and Variations

 If an input contains a spelling error or odd abbreviation, the template attempts to correct it and return a clean result.
 When it cannot confidently match a location, it marks the row as invalid so you can review it manually.
+If a row is flagged as invalid, try providing more context.
+Adding a city name or country to an otherwise ambiguous input often resolves it.

-API limits and pricing
+API Limits and Pricing

-Requirements and compatibility
+Requirements and Compatibility

-How to get started
+How to Get Started

 Getting from messy list to clean dataset takes just a few steps: